Positive Culture Framework Training

 Continuing Education Credit Hours (CECH) in Health Education

 The Center for Health and Safety Culture is a designated provider of continuing education contact hours (CECH) in health education by the National Commission for Health Education Credentialing, Inc. This program is designated for Certified Health Education Specialists (CHES) and/or Master Certified Health Education Specialists (MCHES) to receive up to 12 total Category I continuing education hours.

 FREQUENTLY ASKED QUESTIONS

-- Who are the trainers?
-Katie Dively and Jay Otto will be the trainers for the 2021 virtual PCF Training.
-Katie is a Research Scientist II and Senior Trainer at the Center for Health and Safety Culture.
-Jay Otto is a Principal Scientist at the Center for Health and Safety Culture.
-Learn more about Katie and Jay here!
+- Who are the trainer?
+Katie Dively will be the trainer for the 2022 virtual PCF Training.
+Katie is a Senior Research Scientist and Senior Trainer at the Center for Health and Safety Culture.
+Learn more about Katie here!